Table of Contents

 Technical Image Optimization: The Foundation of Image SEO

 Technical optimization creates the baseline for everything else.
 Get these fundamentals wrong, and no amount of alt text will save your rankings.
+Google’s 2026 algorithm updates have made technical image quality even more critical for rankings.

 Choose the Right File Format